-Faith in God positively influences treatment for individuals with psychiatric illnessApril 25th, 2013 in Psychology & Psychiatry /
+Faith in God positively influences treatment for individuals with psychiatric illnessApril 25, 2013 in Medicine & Health / Psychology & Psychiatry

 Belief in God may significantly improve the outcome of those receiving short-term treatment for psychiatric illness, according to a recent study conducted by McLean Hospital investigators.

 In the study, published in the current issue of Journal of Affective Disorders, David H. Rosmarin, PhD, McLean Hospital clinician and instructor in the Department of Psychiatry at Harvard Medical School, examined individuals at the Behavioral Health Partial Hospital program at McLean in an effort to investigate the relationship between patients' level of belief in God, expectations for treatment and actual treatment outcomes.